Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Car detection with YOLO  algorithm/README.md

  ## First filter: Filtering with a threshold on class scores (GOTO [yolo_filter_boxes](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Car%20detection%20with%20YOLO%20%20algorithm/yolo_filter_boxes))<br />
 * Class score
-For each box (of each cell) you'll compute the probability that the box contains a certain class, multiplying the probablity of existing of an object in bounding box (𝑝𝑐) by the probability of each classess (𝑐𝑖) 𝑖=𝑝𝑐×𝑐𝑖.
-Then You're going to apply first filter by a thresholdg, meaning you'll get rid of any box for which the class "score" is less than a chosen threshold.
+For each box (of each cell) you'll compute the probability that the box contains a certain class, multiplying the probability of the existence of an object in the bounding box (𝑝𝑐) by the probability of each class (𝑐𝑖) 𝑖=𝑝𝑐×𝑐𝑖.
+Then You're going to apply the first filter by a threshold, meaning you'll get rid of any box for which the class "score" is less than a chosen threshold.
 In the following you can see steps for applying first filter. <br />
 1. First rearrange the (19,19,5,85) (or (19,19,425)) dimensional tensor into the following variables:<br />
 * box_confidence: tensor of shape  (19,19,5,1)  containing  𝑝𝑐  (confidence probability that there's some object) for each of the 5 boxes predicted in each of the 19x19 cells.<br />
 * boxes: tensor of shape  (19,19,5,4)  containing the midpoint and dimensions  (𝑏𝑥,𝑏𝑦,𝑏ℎ,𝑏𝑤)  for each of the 5 boxes in each cell.<br />